 International Family Law

-The team have considerable experience in international family law including:
+The team has considerable experience in international family law including:

 - Child abduction (involving Hague and non-Hague countries).

 - Jurisdictional disputes involving children, including advising on immigration in this context.

 - Stranded spouses.

 The team are able to make urgent applications including out of hours and recognise that often time is of the essence to protect children through emergency relief.